 Recording a self-isolation period

-If an employee is required to self-isolate, they can get an isolation note to send to their line manager as proof they need to stay off work.
+If an employee is required to self-isolate, in line with the latest government guidance, they can get an isolation note to send to their line manager as proof they need to stay off work.
 Employees do not need a letter from their GP.
+Also see links to government guidance for those who are double-jabbed and for those working in social care establishments/roles.

 As part of this discussion, line managers should establish the following: